Vitamin D3 (10,000iu)

 The other reliable source is supplements.
 Most important is that you take vitamin D3, (cholecalciferol) the active form of Vitamin D. Do not take vitamin D2 as it is not as biologically active and effective, and nor as safe as vitamin D3.
 And taking the right amount is crucial.
 Most doctors tend to under dose.
 The current recommendations from the Food and Nutrition Board of the U.S. Institute of Medicine: from 200 to 600 IU/day depending on one’s age, are way too low.
 These values were originally chosen because they were found to prevent bone softening issues.

 Q - How much sunshine do you need?

 A - All living things need sun, the key is balance.
-Too much sun exposure can cause melanoma and skin aging, while too little creates an inadequate production of vitamin D. The amount needed depends on the season, time of day, where you live, skin pigmentation and other factors.
-As a general rule, if you are not vitamin D deficient, about 20 minutes a day in the spring, summer and fall on your face and arms or legs without sunscreen is adequate.
+Too much sun exposure can cause melanoma and skin ageing, while too little creates an inadequate production of Vitamin D. The amount needed depends on the season, time of day, where you live, skin pigmentation and other factors.
+As a general rule, if you are not Vitamin D deficient, about 20 minutes a day in the spring, summer and fall on your face and arms or legs without sunscreen is adequate.
 It doesn’t matter which part of the body you expose to the sun.
 Many people want to protect their face, so just don’t put sunscreen on the other exposed parts for those 20 minutes.

 If you live north of 37 degrees latitude (approximately a line drawn horizontally connecting Norfolk, Virginia to San Francisco, California) sunlight is not sufficient to create Vitamin D in your skin in the winter months, even if you are sitting in the sun in a bathing suit on a warm January day!
-The further you live from the equator, the longer exposure you need to the sun in order to generate vitamin D
+The further you live from the equator, the longer exposure you need to the sun in order to generate Vitamin D

 Q - Can I take cod liver oil to get my Vitamin D?